5,600 have returned home from ISIS territory, report says

 The Soufan Center's report quotes an estimate by the Radicalization Awareness Network that about 30 percent of the approximately 5,000 residents of the European Union thought to have gone to Syria and Iraq had returned home.
 In the United Kingdom, the number is believed to be closer to half.

-The report estimates only about 7 out of the around 129 fighters who left the United States to join ISIS are now back in the country.
+The report estimates only about seven out of the around 129 fighters who left the United States to join ISIS are now back in the country.

 It also identifies five categories of returnees, ranging from those who failed to integrate within ISIS to hardened terrorists sent elsewhere to fight for the caliphate.